brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

 ## Assignment

-The assignment asks students two write a collection of functions to solve a relatively small problem -- tracking a pinball through a grid containing some  bumpers positioned at 45 degrees, checking well-formedness of the input data and so forth, ...
+The assignment asks students too write a collection of functions to solve a relatively small problem -- tracking a pinball through a grid containing some  bumpers positioned at 45 degrees, checking well-formedness of the input data and so forth, ...
-Students are expected to write appropriate helper functions, to document their code in terms of informal pre- and post-conditions, examples, and so forth.
+Students are expected to write appropriate helper functions, to document their code using of informal pre- and post-conditions, examples, and so forth.
 Submitted solutions are expected to satisfy the supplied test suite.